kristy0414/data-mining/README.md

 There are several projects that has been analyzed by data mining method through various topics to show you how it works.

-1. <women contraceptive methods>, final model is random forest.
+1. women contraceptive methods, final model is random forest.

-2. <spam email filter>, use classfication tree and stratified sampling.
+2. spam email filter, use classfication tree and stratified sampling.

-3. <the realtion between levels of income and citizens charateristics>, use classification tree.
+3. the realtion between levels of income and citizens charateristics, use classification tree.